Comparison15 min read

 Harness the power of dynamic interactions

 ProtoPie’s formulas & variables are at the heart of dynamic interactions.
-This is one of the things that truly set ProtoPie apart from Figma or any other prototyping tool.
+This is one of the things that set ProtoPie apart from Figma or any other prototyping tool for that matter.
 By simply adding a formula to an interaction, a prototype instantly becomes dynamic.

 Use formulas for dynamic interactions, for example,